 ChildVoice was founded in 2006 to restore the voices of children silenced by war in northern Uganda.
 At that time, more than 30,000 children had been abducted by the Lord’s Resistance Army (LRA) and forced to become soldiers.
 Of the children who were able to escape, many returned home to face innumerable hardships, from post-traumatic stress disorder to a lack of educational opportunities.

-Since 2007, ChildVoice’s Lukome Center has provided a therapeutic community for adolescent girls including former child soldiers and sex slaves, war orphans, child mothers, and other highly vulnerable girls in northern Uganda.
+Since 2007, ChildVoice’s Lukome Center in northern Uganda has provided a therapeutic community for adolescent girls, including former child soldiers and sex slaves, war orphans, child mothers, and other highly vulnerable girls from Uganda and South Sudan.
 At the Center, girls are able to recover from the trauma of war and receive the educational and vocational training they so desperately need to rebuild their lives.

 In 2015, we published Enduring the Night: Courageous Stories of Survival by Former Girl Soldiers.
 Featuring more than 200 pages of powerful photography, this book was inspired by Grace and several other students from ChildVoice’s Lukome Center.
 These heartrending tales shine a light on the oppression that girls face around the globe.

 A New Decade

 While Uganda is no longer at war, the effects of years of conflict have left generations of families struggling to recover from trauma and poverty.
 In addition, years of civil war in South Sudan have left that country in tatters; ChildVoice now serves as an authorized NGO at Imvepi refugee settlement, where tens of thousands of South Sudanese men, women, and children have fled since fighting and violence broke out in their country.